kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ## Flarum changelog

+### Version 1.6.0 - August 3, 2020

+- Better error handling in case a Wordpress plugin interferes with the login redirect
+- Add Flarum modal login compatibility with WP-Members Wordpress plugin

+You can update the Flarum extension via Composer.
+Requires **version 1.4** or greater of the Wordpress plugin.

 ### Version 1.5.0 - July 2, 2020

 - Add compatibility with FoF Follow Tags, Reflar Webhooks and possibly other extensions